OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/monitoring-and-diagnostics/monitoring-enable-diagnostic-logs-using-template.md

     "storageAccountName": {
       "type": "string",
       "metadata": {
-        "description": "Name of hello Storage Account in which Diagnostic Logs should be saved."
+        "description": "Name of the Storage Account in which Diagnostic Logs should be saved."
       }
     },
     "serviceBusRuleId": {
       "type": "string",
       "metadata": {
-        "description": "Service Bus Rule Id for hello Service Bus Namespace in which hello Event Hub should be created or streamed to."
+        "description": "Service Bus Rule Id for the Service Bus Namespace in which the Event Hub should be created or streamed to."
       }
     },
     "workspaceId": {
       "type": "string",
       "metadata": {
-        "description": "Log Analytics workspace ID for hello Log Analytics workspace toowhich logs will be sent."
+        "description": "Log Analytics workspace ID for the Log Analytics workspace to which logs will be sent."
       }
     }
   },